LeonKohli/LeonKohli/README.md

 ## Daily Joke

 <!--joke-start-->
-What is the best prefix for global variables? - //
+How do you know God is a shitty programmer? - He wrote the OS for an entire universe, but didn't leave a single useful comment.

 <!--joke-end-->